bg3mdo/pisdr_hat/README.md

 This project idea is based many hams' SDR projects, this is a combine and development of current ideas, thanks to different contributors in this area.

-This project will follow CC-SA-BY4 license, you are free to use and modify to fit your idea in.
+This project will follow CC BY-SA4 license, you are free to use and modify to fit your idea in.

 More to follow, many thanks, DE BG3MDO